-Dragoon Gulch Trail is a short, pleasant trail loop through manzanita and oak trees with beautiful views.
+Woods Creek Rotary Park is the start of Dragoon Gulch Trail with several trails that loop through manzanita and oak trees with beautiful views.

 Feeney Park has an 18 hole Disc golf course—or Frisbee golf in addition to its baseball and soccer fields.
 It serves the youth and adult athletes from Copperopolis to Bear Valley.

 The Heaven for Kids playground is by the County Library in the 49er Rotary Park off Greenley Road in Sonora.
 Built in 2000, the large wooden play structure is great for play and games of tag.
 It was refurbished by volunteers with the non-profit organization Love Tuolumne County in the Spring of 2021.
 The playground is open to all during daylight hours only.
 There is a public restroom.

 The park has a large picnic area, skate park, and historical mining equipment called the Old Steam Donkey in addition to the wooden play structure with tunnels, slides, a climbing wall, monkey bars, and a tire swing.
 The Skate Park is for skateboards, roller skates, and in-line skates only.
 Bicycles, coasters, scooters, or other rolling or wheeled devices are strictly prohibited in the skate park.
 All riders using the park must wear a helmet, elbow pads, wrist guards, and knee pads pursuant to Tuolumne County Ordinance Code, details are here.

 The Murphys Community Park is maintained by a non-profit volunteer organization called Murphys Community Club (MCC) created in 1948.

 Patterson Field in Jamestown near Railtown is a baseball/softball diamond with parking, picnic tables and restrooms.